DanCarzano/dotfiles-awesomewm/README.md

+# NOTE:
+I am no longer running this config or AwesomeWM on any of my systems currently.
+This will mean the lack of updates tothis repository for the time being.
+I will be re-installing this on my test laptop but I have no time-frame on when this will happen.

+The install script is still in a sub-par state, I do wish to clean this up still.

+As far as I'm aware, there are no major issues with this config for AwesomeWM, if you do find this config is no longer usable, please submit an issue and I will look at updating it for any changes that may happen to AwesomeWM.

+Thanks for your understanding and patience for any updates!

 # Install Instructions

 - The install script has recently been updated to include the new configs, auto backup of existing config files and installation of necessary programs